-Last weekend, my husband went mountain biking and I didn't want another day to end before it had started because I was waiting for him to get home so I could work out.
+Last weekend, my husband went mountain biking and I didn't want to miss an opportunity to work out while I waited for him to come home.
 So I put the baby down for her nap and took my toddler into the basement with me.
 True, there wasn't a lot of room for her to play in my workout area, but she had two of her favorite books and was ready to help Mama count out her reps.

 When I finished a set, we high-fived and yelled, “Go team!
 We did it!
 Hooray!”

 7. Acknowledge that watching mom exercise isn't the most fun, but there are rewards afterward.

 One of the main reasons I exercise in the morning is that it impacts my mood for the rest of the day.
 I’m also honest with my children that mommy works out because while it does take time away from the beginning of our day, it makes mommy much more patient and fun for the whole day after.
 Kids may have limited ability to understand a verbal explanation like this, but the proof is in the pudding.